Belle is a 4.5 month old blue merle tricolor Bernedoodle. She’s expected to get 35-40 lbs. $450

 Female

 When the Guardian dog goes into estrus (heat), the Guardian Family is required to contact us immediately.
-An intact female has a heat cycle that lasts between 10 and 21 days every 6-8 months.
+An intact female has a heat cycle that lasts between 10 and 21 days every 6-8 months on average.
 We will keep a female for 5-7 days while she is being bred.
-Once she has been bred, she will be returned to and remain with her Guardian Family during her pregnancy (63 days) then a week before her due date, she comes back to stay with us so that we can help her to deliver her puppies.
-They will all remain with us while she raises and weans her puppies.
+Once she has been bred, she will be returned to and remain with her Guardian Family during her pregnancy (63 days).
+A week before her due date, she comes back to stay with us, so that we can help her to deliver her puppies.
+She will typically wean her puppies around 7 weeks of age.

-Guardian puppies/ dogs may be any age, but most likely will be around 8 weeks old.
-During the first year, we will have most of her/his genetic health testing completed.
-Once we receive the test results we decide whether or not the guardian dog will enter our breeding program officially.
-If a dog does not pass testing or it's decided that he/she will not be added to our program the guardian family will be offered full ownership of the dog and he/she will be spayed/neutered at the breeder's expense.
+During the first year, we will have most of their genetic health testing completed.
+Once we receive the test results, we decide whether or not the guardian dog will enter our breeding program officially.
+If a dog does not pass testing or it's decided that he or she will not be added to our program, the guardian family will be offered full ownership of the dog and he or she will be spayed/neutered.

-If you’re receiving a Guardian Home Puppy or Young Adult, we will require a visit to our guardians home every few months during the first year to assess the puppy, as well as, build a relationship with him/her for the future.
+If you are receiving a Guardian Home Puppy or Young Adult, we may require a visit to our guardian’s home every few months during the first year to assess the puppy, as well as, build a relationship with him or her for the future.

 Guardian Homes Must Have The Following: